AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [c/CLASS] [l/LABEL] [t/TAG]…​ [a/ASSIGNMENT]…​`

-* All inputs must adhere to the [Formatting rules for inputs](#formatting-rules-for-inputs).
+* All parameters must adhere to the [Formatting rules for parameters](#formatting-rules-for-parameters).
 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * You must provide at least one of the additional fields.
-* Existing values will be updated to the input values.
+* Existing values will be updated to the parameters values.
 * When editing tags or assignments, all existing tags or assignments will be removed.
 <div markdown="span" class="alert alert-success">:bulb:
 **Tip:** You can remove all of a student’s tags or assignments by typing <code>t/</code> or <code>a/</code> respectively,